jacquetc/skribisto/README.md

 bug issues from users running Skribisto through these packaging methods:

 - on Linux: Flatpak only
-- on Windows: the Inno Setup installer published with a release
+- on Windows: the NSIS installer published with a release

 ## Help is always appreciated